wtoivo/RM2-ODL-quali-book/book/08-Qualitative_report.Rmd

 ## What is the qualitative report?

 You will be asked to write an individual qualitative report on one of three secondary data topics.
-You should conduct Thematic Analysis on your chosen dataset.Watch this video (ADD LINK) for an overview about the report, and make sure you have accessed the [AIS](https://sway.office.com/KWdOZnNK1oM1FULn?ref=Link) and [FIS](https://sway.office.com/ZlNI4cWd8XWncVQE?ref=Link) on Moodle before you start working on the report.
+You should conduct Thematic Analysis on your chosen dataset.Watch this [video](https://uofglasgow.zoom.us/rec/share/KFeMg1TaIK3czVZrKJHNtQ0vLugxr4-fb0lHsZJQWqi6jgFL9pSS-vKAOQU7I7fS.pZU37ZSGefRB6JtE) for an overview about the report, and make sure you have accessed the [AIS](https://sway.office.com/KWdOZnNK1oM1FULn?ref=Link) and [FIS](https://sway.office.com/ZlNI4cWd8XWncVQE?ref=Link) on Moodle before you start working on the report.

 ## Report datasets and how to use UK data service